 Consultation Phase (non-statutory) Clare Co.
-Council requests submissions from Members of the public on the proposed drafting of the Litter Management Plan 2019-2021 Drafting the Plan Consideration of submissions and background research on various community schemes and initiatives within the County; Evaluation of previous Litter Management Plan 2015-2018 Statutory Consultation Phase Draft document was available through Clare Co.
-Council website; the public were invited to make submissions Review and publish the Plan The Draft Plan is revised following assessment of public submissions received.
-The new Plan is adopted by Clare Co.
+Council requests submissions from Members of the public on the proposed drafting of the Litter Management Plan 2019-2021 Drafting the Plan Consideration of submissions and background research on various community schemes and initiatives within the County; Evaluation of previous Litter Management Plan 2015-2018 Statutory Consultation Phase Draft document is made available through Clare Co.
+Council website; the public are invited to make submissions Review and publish the Plan The Draft Plan is revised following assessment of public submissions received and presented to the Strategic Policy Committee The new Plan is adopted by Clare Co.
 Council The adopted Litter Management Plan 2019-2021 is sent for publication.

-1.0 Introduction
+3.0 Introduction

-County Clare is located on the west coast of Ireland and is bounded to the west by the Atlantic Ocean, to the North by Co.
-Galway and to the east and south by Lough Derg and the Shannon River and Estuary.
+County Clare is located on the west coast of Ireland and is bounded to the west by the Atlantic Ocean and to the east and south by Lough Derg and the Shannon River and Estuary.
 It is no wonder that Clare is called the county of contrasts.
 In terms of geography and landscape it contains the towering Cliffs of Moher, the numerous sandy beaches and the sand-dunes along its Atlantic edge.
 Inland is the renowned Burren area with its haunting rock dominated landscape and Lough Derg, one of Ireland's largest lakes.